USS LSM(R)-188: The Okinawa Radar Picket Line ( C.T.G. 52.21)

 The American plan for defense against the kamikazes was to have fighters intercept the Japanese as early as possible.
 Sixteen radar picket stations were established around the island, in some cases almost 100 miles out, to give early warning of the Japanese planes, which might be coming from any direction.
 A handful of ships ranging from destroyers - manned around the clock - to minesweepers.
 Their job was to sound the alarm and vector fighters to intercept before the Japanese could attack the fleet anchored off Okinawa and the Allied forces and supply dump ashore.
 Unfortunately, some of the eager-to-die Japanese wanted to attack the first American ships they saw: the pickets.
 Dennis L. Francis LSM Commander, Flotilla Nine for the period 2–20 April, Action Report indicated that "[…] these ships are not particularly suited for picket duty.
 Since their primary function is to deliver rockets during invasion operations, it seems feasible that subjecting them to continual enemy air attacks will allow this secondary duty to seriously affect their ability to perform their primary function due to damage.
 They have no great value in combating enemy aircraft due to the absence of air search radar, adequate director control for the 5"/38 main battery, and director control for the 40mm single guns.
 The fact that they carry a considerable quantity of explosive rockets in their magazines presents another hazard.
 In general, it is believed that assigning them to picket duty should be avoided since it means risking the operation of a limited number of specialized ships which could be performed by any number of other landing craft whose primary function is more closely coincident with screening operations".
 Before these recommendations could be implemented, the LSM(R)-195 was sunk on 3 May 1945 with 9 killed and 16 wounded, the LSM(R)-190 was sunk on 4 May 1945 with 13 killed and 18 wounded, and the LSM(R)-194 was sunk on 4 May 1945 with 13 killed and 23 wounded.

-The victory at Okinawa cost 17 crewmen of the LSM(R)-188 parts of the 4,907 killed or missing and 4,824 wounded.
+The American victory at Okinawa cost the crew of LSM(R)-188 17 crew members killed.